Top 5 Most Deadly Drugs of Abuse in California: Do You Know What They Are?You are here:

 Some states in the U.S. have much higher rates of drug abuse and addictions than others.
 In California, for instance, several addictive drugs are abused at extremely high rates.
 Approximately 2.7 million people (8% of the population) struggle with drug abuse in California.
 Here are some things you may not know about California drug abuse.

 Most addictive drugs, whether legal or illicit, can be deadly when misused.
 They have the potential to completely ruin a person’s life or even end it.
 Many of the substances are lethal due to their potency, while others cause lifelong side effects after only one use.

-Drug Abuse in California: Surprising Statistics
+California Drug Abuse: Surprising Statistics

 You may be putting your life in danger if you do not fully appreciate the risks of substance abuse.
 Take a serious look at these statistics about the deadly drugs of abuse in California today.
 The knowledge you gain may help you avoid severe consequences.